-Jan is a Group Leader and Senior Scientist at the European Molecular Biology Laboratory (EMBL) Heidelberg, Germany.
+Jan is Head of Data Science and a Group Leader and Senior Scientist at the European Molecular Biology Laboratory (EMBL) Heidelberg, Germany.
 His main research interests is in determinants and consequences of germline and somatic genetic variation, and the relationship thereof with human disease.
 A particular focus of the Korbel group is on genomic structural variation.

 After receiving his PhD in 2005 from Humboldt University of Berlin, he performed his postdoctoral research at Yale University, New Haven, USA.
 Jan Korbel is an editorial board member for the journal Cell.
 Additionally, he is on the editorial board of Genome Research, as well as on the Advisory Editorial Board of Molecular Systems Biology.
 He has been awarded both a Starting Grant as well as a Consolidator Grant by the European Research Council (ERC).
 Since 2016, he is an elected member of the European Molecular Biology Organization (EMBO).
 He is also a member of the German National Academy of Sciences, Leopoldina (2015).
 Jan Korbel was recently received the 2018 Pezcoller Foundation–EACR Cancer Researcher Award.

-Busra is a MMPU PhD student at the Molecular Pediatric Oncology Group of Prof. Andreas Kulozik and Jan Korbel and performing her research at EMBL and the Heidelberg University Hospital.
+Busra is performed her doctoral thesis within the MMPU at the Molecular Pediatric Oncology Group of Prof. Andreas Kulozik and Jan Korbel, performing now her research at EMBL and the Heidelberg University Hospital.

 Karen Grimes, Predoctoral Fellow

 Before joining the Korbel group as a PhD student in February 2017, Karen did her BSc (Hons) in Genetics at the University College in Dublin.